award28/changelogger/docs/README.md

 section.
 The next section will go over how this works, and you can use changelogger to help manage your versioned files.

+## Motivation

+With any software that is versioned, it is typically necessary to include the version number in more than one file.
+In addition to the version changes, there is also a need for certain projects to include their changelog contents in multiple locations. **Maintaining these files by hand is tedious and error prone.**

+By automating the upgrade of each of these files, we can reduce the risk of out-of-sync files, validate these changes in our CI/CD pipelines, and save ourselves some time.

 ## Installation

 ```